"Shum^Shum: שם^שם 日出 BE LONGING" - ongoing installation by Yael Bronner Rubin

 The bridge between idea and reality begins with a pen and paper.
 These A4 watercolors helped me experience the space I longed to create in Shum^Shum.
 I mixed Jewish and Chinese iconography with my personal experiences.

 Creating a new culture with stories simple enough to decorate vases.
-Symbols like the stone tables meet with Mount Fuji and my name Yael meaning ibex meet with many interpretations.
+Symbols like the stone tables meet with Mount Fuji and my name Yael meaning ibex meets many interpretations.